knime/knime-business-hub-public/README.md

 See "Deploy Ingress Resources in `networking/ingress-nginx` for more information.

-## Install Business Hub
+## Install KNIME Business Hub

 Once the following supplemental steps above have been completed, the admin should be able to proceed with the remainder of the install as documented at docs.knime.com

 The high-level remaining steps include:

 * Logging into the KOTS Admin UI
-* Uploading the Replicated license which will fetch the latest release (`1.8.x` of Business Hub)
+* Uploading the Replicated license which will fetch the latest release (`1.8.x` of KNIME Business Hub)
 * Enter appropriate configuration parameters in the KOTS Config Dialog
   * Specifically, note that there is an option under the Networking section to use a "provided" Ingress controller.
-This will block Business Hub from attempting to deploy its own ingress-nginx.
+This will block KNIME Business Hub from attempting to deploy its own ingress-nginx.
   * Ensure the option is checked for "Enable TLS" if TLS is configured either at the Ingress-Nginx layer or somewhere else in front of the cluster.
-  * If Istio was manually installed prior to the installation, then Business Hub will need to be configured to **not** deploy Istio.
+  * If Istio was manually installed prior to the installation, then KNIME Business Hub will need to be configured to **not** deploy Istio.
 This can be done by clicking the "Show Advanced Istio Configuration" option under `Networking`, the de-selecting the "Enable Istio" option in the `Networking: Istio` section that follows in the Configuration Dialog.
 * Save the Config changes, allow the pre-flight checks to run, then click "Deploy"